awsdocs/aws-transit-gateway-guide/doc_source/transit-gateway-appliance-scenario.md

 ![\[An appliance in a shared services VPC\]](http://docs.aws.amazon.com/vpc/latest/tgw/images/transit-gateway-appliance.png)

-You create the following entities for this scenario:
+You create the following resources for this scenario:
 + Three VPCs\.
 For information about creating a VPC, see [Creating a VPC](https://docs.aws.amazon.com/vpc/latest/userguide/working-with-vpcs.html#Create-VPC) in the *Amazon Virtual Private Cloud User Guide*\.
 + A transit gateway\.
 For more information, see [Create a transit gateway](tgw-transit-gateways.md#create-tgw)\.
 + Three VPC attachments \- one for each of the VPCs\.
 For more information, see [Create a transit gateway attachment to a VPC](tgw-vpc-attachments.md#create-vpc-attachment)\.